kennethchu-statcan/covid19/101-imperial-model-canada/README.md

    overlaid with the corresponding posterior means and 95% credible intervals across time for the forecast of the number of COVID-19 deaths.

-*  Similarly for the rest of the countries.
+*  Similarly for the rest of the jurisdictions.